meanmedianmoge/zoia_lib/README.md

 - Preview patches with the patch visualizer
 - View and edit patch notes
 - Customized category and tag labels for all patches
+- Manage your SD card folders quickly
 - Drag & drop patches into bank directories, configured automatically into a ZOIA-readable format
 - Help toolbar for app documentation and ZOIA resources
+- Dark and light themes

 ## Contributing
 - We welcome all contributions!
 If you want to see something added,